disastrid/instruments_lab/docs/_research/absurd-music-design.md

 {% include youtube.html youtube="RFh54LfF6TY" %}

 Andrea worked out a beautiful overly complicated sonic machine: grab this stuffed fluffy thing to get a sound back!
 Repurposing a vintage toy crane motor in a silly sonic experience.
-This unsuseless design plays with arcade games esthetic and expectations: here it is almost impossible not to win!
+This unuseless design plays with arcade games esthetic and expectations: here it is almost impossible not to win!

 ___